The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Calculating the charge (\ref{SU5_B12_Little_Group_Charge}) for all terms in the expression (\ref{E8_SU5_B1_Preliminary}) we obtain the branching rule for the $E_8$ representation $248$ with respect to the little group $SU_5\times U_1$,

-From this expression we see that the next symmetry breaking can also be realized in two different ways, namely by vevs of the representations $10(-2)$ (and/or $\,\xbar{10}\,(2)$) or $10(3)$ (and/or $\,\xbar{10}\,(-3)$).
+From this expression we see that the next symmetry breaking can also be realized in two different ways, namely by vacuum expectation values of the representations $10(-2)$ (and/or $\,\xbar{10}\,(2)$) or $10(3)$ (and/or $\,\xbar{10}\,(-3)$).
 Following our usual conventions, we denote them as B-1-2-1 and B-1-2-2, respectively.
 Details of the corresponding symmetry breakings will be discussed below in Sect. \ref{Section_SU5_TO_MSSM}.